tokhi/GettingStartedWithNodeJs/README.md

 npm install  -g express
 ```

-Mac users may needs to use `express-generator` for installation:
+Mac users may need to use `express-generator` for installation:

 ```
 sudo npm install -g express-generator